pombase/canto/root/docs/md/canto_admin/configuration_file.md

 page.

 ### alleles_have_expression
-If true, allow editing of the expression of alleles and show the expression as a column in the genotype table on the genotype management page.
+If 1, allow editing of the expression of alleles and show the expression as a column in the genotype table on the genotype management page.

 ### db_initial_data